Tretinoin vs Retinol

 Retinoids—A Win-Win Choice

 In the end, it’s hard to make a wrong choice with retinoids.
 This skincare product is a win-win for almost all faces!
 But to really reap the skin benefits, the strength of tretinoin beats out retinol.
-That’s why Apostrophe uses the science-backed powers of tretinoin and tazarotene in our retinoid formulas.
+That’s why Apostrophe uses science-backed retinoids like tretinoin and tazarotene in Apostrophe topical formulas.

 Whether you have wrinkles, dark spots, or stubborn acne, it’s worth talking to a dermatologist or other healthcare provider about any retinoid product.
 Start today, and you can start your journey to clear and healthy skin.